-Today, tampons are a popular form of period hygiene care.
+Today, tampons are a popular form of period care.
 Their convenience and compactness have many women Have you ever wondered where that small wad of fabric comes from?
-Or how it came to be that women decided to put a fabric tube up their vagina?
+Or how it came to be that people with periods decided to put a fabric tube in their body?

 So, how did the modern tampon come to be?
 Well, it all started a long, long time ago in Egypt.